Preparing for College in Middle School

 Next tab: "Study Habits"

 Good study habits make for good grades.
-Good grades can help you get into college and increase your chances for winning scholarships to help pay for college.
+Good grades can help you get into college and increase your chances for winning scholarships to help pay for it.
 If you're having trouble keeping your grades up, the study tips below can help.
 Make it a goal to raise your grades, and talk to your parents and school counselor to help execute a plan for improvement.

 The Perfect 10 Study Habits